-If you find yourself in a similar situation, where you’re getting burned out at work because of doing a task you don’t enjoy, or because you’ve just been doing the same job for too long.
-Then you could do the following…
+If you’re burning out because of doing a task you don’t enjoy, or because of the repetitive nature of your work, then you could do the following…

 Burned Out At Work Tip 4: Ask A Friend To Tag Along

-Do you remember the first day of school when it was time to go to your second class, and you had no idea what it was going to be like, or who was going to be in it?
+Remember the first day of school, when it was time to go to your second class?
+You had absolutely no idea what it was going to be like or who was going to be in it.

-In fact, whenever I’m feeling pretty unmotivated about my work, I call one of my best friends and ask him to meet up with me to work.
-I know that once my friend and I are out working, we will push each other to get shit done.
+In fact, whenever I’m feeling unmotivated about my work, I call one of my best friends and ask him to meet up.
+I do it because I know my friend will push me to get shit done!

-Also, we will not let each other get bored.
-We will take short breaks, joke around, and stimulate each other’s creative juices.
-Be careful though, make sure you pick the right friend.
-The type that is not going to distract you and keep you from getting work done.
+However, be careful, make sure you pick the right friend.
+You know, the type that isn’t going to distract you and keep you from getting work done.

-As an entrepreneur, staying focused at all times isn’t easy, after all, we are all human.
-And since we are human we work off emotion, it is emotions which motivate us to move, hence the “motion” in emotion.
+As an entrepreneur, staying laser focused all the time isn’t easy, after all, we aren’t robots.
+As human, we work off emotion, it’s emotions that motivate us to move, hence the “motion” in emotion.

 With that being said, do not beat yourself up when you feel burned out at work or unmotivated.
-Instead, find ways to keep yourself interested and creative, and as I mentioned above some of those ways are:
+Instead, find ways to keep yourself interested and creative.
+As I mentioned above, some of those ways are: